About Standard Life Equity Release

 By taking out a lifetime mortgage, you can access some of the value tied up in your property while retaining full ownership of your home and escaping monthly repayments.

-That’s because, typically with a lifetime mortgage, there are no monthly repayments for you to make - unless you choose to - as the loan, plus compound interest, is repaid when your plan ends.
+Typically with a lifetime mortgage, there are no monthly repayments for you to make - unless you choose to - as the loan, plus compound interest, is repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care.

 You could be eligible for one of our lifetime mortgages if you’re a homeowner aged 55-84 with a property worth at least £99,000 looking to borrow between £10,000 and £1.5 million.
 The release amount is dependent on your personal circumstances.